UConn Hockey Boneyard: A Landmark And A History

 What is in the Boneyard

 The UConn Hockey Boneyard is a landmark on the Storrs campus and a history in itself.
-The site has been home to the men’s and women’s ice hockey teams since 1969 and has been used for practice and game purposes since then.
-It has also been home to many other groups over the years, including men’s and women’s soccer, men’s and women’s tennis, baseball, softball, lacrosse, track & field and more.
+The site has been home to the men’s and women’s ice hockey teams since 1969 and has been use for practice and game purposes since then.
+It has also been home to many other groups, including men’s and women’s soccer, men’s and women’s tennis, baseball, softball, lacrosse, track & field and more.

 The boneyard is also significant for its archaeological significance.
-The site has been used as a dumping ground for athletic equipment since the early 1900s, so many old objects are buried there that can be studied archaeologically.
+The site has been use as a dumping ground for athletic equipment since the early 1900s, so many old objects that can be studie archaeologically are buried there.
 This includes things like helmets, skates, sticks, balls and more.

 History of Hockey at UConn